The Quiet Rise of Eco-Lodges as Travel Destinations: Nature’s Answer to the Hyatt

 5. Why do mosquitoes seem to prefer eco-lodges?

-It’s a intrepid paradox, but mosquitoes, like many creatures, are attracted to places with standing water, cooler temperatures, and sometimes, even the scent of humans.
+It’s a funny paradox, but mosquitoes, like many creatures, are attracted to places with standing water, cooler temperatures, and sometimes, even the scent of humans.
 Fortunately, most eco-lodges use natural pest control methods, like netting and eco-friendly repellents, to keep mosquitoes away from your cozy accommodations.